FranzZemen/re/ts-src/LetsGetStarted.md

     ticker = "ZEM" and price > 5.0

 is known as a Logical Condition.
 In fact, it is the intersection of two smaller constructs known as Conditions, intersected with the logical operator "and".
-There are four Logical Operators in the Rules Engine, from which all logical combinations can be made (with helper brackets - below).
+There are four Logical Operators in the RulesEngine Engine, from which all logical combinations can be made (with helper brackets - below).
 The four Logical Operators are:

 - and